Composition — members and organisms in a coalition

 guarantees every committee member applies commands in the

-such guarantee exists.
-The coalition layer relies on the
+members, no such guarantee exists.
+The coalition layer

-same two properties the builder layer does, scaled up:
+relies on the same two properties the builder layer does,

 - Monotonicity by key.
 Within any component, commits